hwaxxer/MHWDirectoryWatcher/README.md

 (or use [CocoaPods](http://cocoapods.org))

-### Usage via Blocks
+### Usage via blocks
-Get an instance of `MHWDirectoryWatcher` using the factory method `+directoryWatcherAtPath:callback:` and it will start monitoring the path immediately, calling the callback when files have changed.
+Get an instance of `MHWDirectoryWatcher` using the factory method `+directoryWatcherAtPath:callback:` and it will start monitoring the path immediately.
+Callback occurs after files have changed.

 Example: